-The submitted Landscape Plan demonstrates that no street-abutting hedges are proposed with this development.
+The submitted Landscape Plan demonstrates that no street-abutting fences or walls are proposed with this development.

-Gates.
+(3) Gates.
 Where a gate is part of a fence, wall, or hedge it shall conform to the height limitations applicable to fences and walls set forth under SRC 800.050(a)(1).
 Gates shall not swing open onto a public right-of-way or vehicle or pedestrian easement.